chasewilson/sanfran-foodie-cli/README.md

 # Food Truck finding command line tool

+As someone who spends a lot of time in a terminal and enjoys the easy access to information I chose to create a command line tool to meet the requirements.

 SanFran foodie cli is a command line tool that allows you to find food trucks near a location specified in your command.

 ## Long Description